binitdatta/rollingstone-ecommerce-spring-boot-verbose-debug-aid/README.md

 # rollingstone-ecommerce-spring-boot-verbose-debug-aid
 # Caution : This is Work in Progress even though the demo defenitely works.
-Working on to keep the code concise, tight, secure and trying to let the unassmuming developer code without understanding much of these but the feature still works.
+I am working on to keep the code concise, tight, secure and trying to let the unassmuming developer code, without understanding much of these but the feature still works.

 # This multiple applications in this repository is added to demonstrate a debug aid called verbose.

 # Purpose : Debug Downstream Third party APIs instantly.

 # Scenario : A number of applications have to call other downstream third party internal / external APIs to get data from legacy systems.
 ## A very typical pattern can be seen in client JavaScript applications, that has a proxy / API gateway type of backend.
 This backend talks to the numerous other third party internal / external APIs, on behalf of the front end application.
-As the front end application only knows this API gateway backend, debugging this pair app of front end / API gateway backend sometimes becomes very time consuming (often with # financial impact) and cumbersome without special tools.
+As the front end application only knows this API gateway backend, debugging this pair app of front end / API gateway backend sometimes becomes very time consuming (often with # financial impacts) and cumbersome without special tools.

-## Following is a typical scnerio when one or more production issues are reported for these pair of  front end / API gateway backend applications
+## Following is a typical scenario when one or more production issues are reported for these pair of  front end / API gateway backend applications

 ## 1. Customers complain and call the customer Support

-## 2. Tech Support log support request with 24/7 Tech Support
+## 2. Customer Support log support request with 24/7 Tech Support

 ## 3. Tech Support fails to resolve the issue